helpermethod/spring-restdocs-public-api-example/README.md

 -----

-You can build and run this sample using Gradle:
+This project does not have a runnable application, it is just a test suite.
+To build the docs, use:

 ```
-$ gradle bootRun
+$ gradle build
 ```

 Or the Gradle Wrapper:

 ```
-$ ./gradlew bootRun
+$ ./gradlew build
 ```

 The docs from this project are sent to the temporary build folder `build/asciidoc/html5`.
 The publish.gradle file